YouwangDeng/Leetcode/LeetcodeNote.md

     * StringBuilder simply creates a resizable array of all the strings, copying them back to a string only when necessary.
     * How to implement a StringBuilder

+# Linked Lists
+* linked list is a data structure that represents a sequence of nodes.
+In a singly linked list, each node points to the next node in the linked list.
+A doubly linked list gives each node pointers to both the next node and the previous node.
+* a linked list does not provide constant time access to a particular "index" within the list
+* can add and remove items from the beginning of the list in constant time.
+* Remember that when you're discussing a linked list in an interview, you must understand whether it is a singly linked list or a doubly linked list.
+* check for the null pointer and (2) to update the head or tail pointer as necessary.
+* The "Runner"Technique
+    * The runner technique means that you iterate through the linked list with two pointers simultaneously, with one ahead of the other.
+The "fast" node might be ahead by a fixed amount, or it might be hopping multiple nodes for each one node that the "slow" node iterates through.
+* Recursive Problems
+    * recursive algorithms take at least O ( n) space, where n is the depth of the recursive call.